 The NMOS Receivers - ISO5 instrument provides additional detail about the NMOS connection to supplement the information in the Session Description Protocol (SDP) record.
 This instrument displays the current NMOS IS-05 parameters, defining the receiver connectivity of the node.
 The instrument presents the IS-05 data in either a tree format (shown below), with expandable or collapsible sections, or as a raw text string.
 You can switch between the active and staged data from the options menu and the unit displays the current selection (Active or Staged) in the instrument's title bar.
+The display adapts to show tabs for either one, two or four audio flows, depending on the number of flows configured in the IP Receive - Flow Select instrument.

-Figure 5-17: NMOS Receivers - ISO5 Instrument (Single Interface, 1/16 Screen Size) (IP 2110 Mode)
+Figure 5-17: NMOS Receivers - ISO5 Instrument (Single Interface, 1/16 Screen Size) (IP 2110 Boot Mode)

-The NMOS Receivers - ISO5 instrument displays either one or two sets of IS-05 parameters, depending on how the NMOS Receiver is configured.
+The NMOS Receivers - IS05 instrument displays either one or two sets of IS-05 parameters, depending on how the NMOS Receiver is configured.
 If the unit is configured for an NMOS dual interface, SFP A and SFP B interfaces are treated as a pair, and only one IS-05 parameter set is displayed.
 If the unit is configured for NMOS single interfaces, then SFP A and SFP B are treated individually and the unit displays separate IS-05 parameter sets for each interface.

-Each interface (either single or dual) provides tabs to switch between the possible flows (VID, AUD 1, AUD 2, and ANC) enabling you to view the IS-05 parameters for each flow.
+Each interface (either single or dual) provides tabs to switch between the possible flows (VID, AUD 1 to AUD 4 (configurable) and ANC) enabling you to view the IS-05 parameters for each flow.
 You can choose to display the instrument in 1/16 screen size or, for improved viewing of data, at 1/4 screen size.

-For more information on the NMOS Receivers - SDP instrument, see "NMOS Receivers - SDP (IP 2110 Mode)" on page 5-19.
+For more information on the NMOS Receivers - SDP instrument, see "NMOS Receivers - SDP (IP 2110 Boot Mode)" on page 5-19.

-Figure 5-18: NMOS Receivers - ISO5 Instrument - Expanded to 1/4 Screen Size (Dual Interface) (IP 2110 Mode)
+Figure 5-18: NMOS Receivers - IS05 Instrument - Expanded to 1/4 Screen Size (Dual Interface) (IP 2110 Boot Mode)